-In addition to your regular courses, you have the opportunity to participate in Independent Study.
+In addition to your regular courses, you may have the opportunity to participate in Independent Studies courses.

-Admission to Independent Study is achieved through consent of the instructor, who agrees to guide the Study, and by approval of the Department and the Dean.
+Admission to an Independent Studies course is achieved through the consent of the instructor, who agrees to guide the Independent Studies course, and by approval of the Department and the Dean of the Faculty of Arts & Science.
 Enrolment may be for a regular semester or during a Summer Session.
-Credit for Independent Study is at the discretion of the Department, upon recommendation of the instructor.
+Credit for an Independent Studies course is at the discretion of the Department, upon recommendation of the instructor.
 Grades are due at the end of the term of registration, as for regular courses.

-Since Independent Study is intended to expand a student’s program beyond the limits of the regular curriculum, it may not be used to duplicate course offerings.
+Since Independent Studies courses are intended to expand a student’s program beyond the limits of the regular curriculum, it may not be used to duplicate course offerings.

 Contact the Department for more information on current research or independent studies opportunities.